ec-europa/atomium/README.md

 Atomium Bootstrap is based on the [Bootstrap framework](https://getbootstrap.com/).
 Atomium Foundation is based on the [Zurb Foundation framework](https://foundation.zurb.com/).
-Atomium Bartik is a fork on the Bartik core theme using the Atomium mechanisms.
+Atomium Bartik is a fork on the Bartik core theme based on Atomium.

 These sub-themes provide examples of *preprocess* functions and templates so you can craft your own theme quickly.